j-u-p-iter/regexp-parser/CONTEXT_FREE_GRAMMAR.md

 Before we can proceed we should review some important definitions:

-Grammar - a set of rules by which valid sentences in a language are constructed.
+`Grammar` - a set of rules by which valid sentences in a language are constructed.

-Nonterminal - a grammar symbol that can be replaced/expanded to a sequence of symbols, using one of the production rules.
+`Nonterminal` - a grammar symbol that can be replaced/expanded to a sequence of symbols, using one of the production rules.
 It is a named reference to another rule in the grammar, like variables in the programming languages.
 Nonterminals is something that allows to compose the grammar.

 An actual word in a language; these are the symbols in a grammar that cannot be replaced by anything else. "terminal" is supposed to conjure up the idea that it is a dead-end—no further expansion is possible.

-Production - a grammar rule that describes how to replace/exchange symbols.
+`Production` - a grammar rule that describes how to replace/exchange symbols.
 The general form of a production for a nonterminal is:

 ```
 X –>Y1Y2Y3...Yn
 ```

 The nonterminal X is declared equivalent to the concatenation of the symbols Y1Y2Y3...Yn.
 The production means that anywhere where we encounter X, we may replace it by the string Y1Y2Y3...Yn.
 Eventually we will have a string containing nothing that can be expanded further, i.e., it will consist of only terminals.
 Such a string is called a sentence.
 In the context of programming languages, a sentence is a syntactically correct and complete program.

+`Derivation`

+A sequence of applications of the rules of a grammar that produces a finished string of terminals.
+A leftmost derivation is where we always substitute for the leftmost nonterminal as we apply the rules (we can similarly define a rightmost derivation).
+A derivation is also called a parse.